identity-com/docs/docs/cruiser/walkthrough/instructions/Create Profile.md

 ### `tests/instruction/mod.rs`

-Next we'll add the tests directory in with its module at `tests/instruction/mod.rs`:
+Next we'll add the `tests` directory in with its module at `tests/instruction/mod.rs`:

 ```rust
 mod create_profile;
 ```

-The reason we have to have them in a folder is because rust runs all top level test files sequentially but we want to run a single local validator for all of our tests.
+The reason we have to have them in a folder is because rust runs all top level test files sequentially, but we want to run a single local validator for all of our tests.

 To this file we'll add some helpful validator setup code:

 ```rust
 use cruiser::prelude::*;
 use futures::executor::block_on;
 use reqwest::Client;